Nigeria president-backed legislators elected leaders of parliament | Politics

 Nigeria president-backed legislators elected leaders of parliament

-All three belong to the ruling All Progressives Congress party.The Nigerian National Assembly has long been criticised for not serving as a check on the executive branch, a trend that analysts said would continue under parliaments new leaders.Akpabio, who has been under investigation by Nigerias anti-graft agency for alleged corruption during his time as governor of the oil-rich Akwa Ibom state, will Akpabio, also becomes Nigerias National Assembly by virtue of holding Senate presidency.This Senate is about Nigeria and Nigerians.
+All three belong to the ruling All Progressives Congress party.The Nigerian National Assembly has long been criticised for not serving as a check on the executive branch, a trend that analysts said would continue under parliaments new leaders.Akpabio, who has been under investigation by Nigerias anti-graft agency for alleged corruption during his time as governor of the oil-rich Akwa Ibom state, also becomes chairman of Nigerias National Assembly by virtue of holding the Senate presidency.This Senate is about Nigeria and Nigerians.

 Godswill Akpabio was elected to lead the Senate and Tajudeen Abbas was picked as House speaker before members of parliament who won February elections were sworn into the chambers, where the ruling party has a majority.

+In a meeting with Akpabio shortly after his election, Nigeria's new president, Bola Tinubu, pledged to work with lawmakers "to change the fortune of our country for good."
+"We can only achieve all the good things we promised during our campaigns when we work together in harmony, but with respect for our respective prerogatives and in the best interest of our country," Tinubu said.

-Akpabio and Abbas both had the backing of Nigeria's new president, Bola Tinubu.
+Akpabio and Abbas both had Tinubu's backing to lead parliament.
 All three belong to the ruling All Progressives Congress party.

 The Nigerian National Assembly has long been criticised for not serving as a check on the executive branch, a trend that analysts said would continue under parliament's new leaders.

-Akpabio, who has been under investigation by Nigeria's anti-graft agency for alleged corruption during his time as governor of the oil-rich Akwa Ibom state, will Akpabio, also becomes Nigeria's National Assembly by virtue of holding Senate presidency.
+Akpabio, who has been under investigation by Nigeria's anti-graft agency for alleged corruption during his time as governor of the oil-rich Akwa Ibom state, also becomes chairman of Nigeria's National Assembly by virtue of holding the Senate presidency.

 "This Senate is about Nigeria and Nigerians. ...
 We will put members of the executive on their toes, particularly the ministers when they are appointed," he said moments after emerging as the country's third highest-ranking elected official.